Quantum Electrodynamics of graphene Landau levels in a deep-subwavelength hyperbolic phonon polariton cavity: Introduction

 This paper is organized as follows.
 In Sect.~\ref{Sec:summ}, we summarize the main concepts and key results of this work, which are presented in greater detail in the subsequent sections.
 In Section~\ref{sec:HHP_cavities}, we develop a quantum theory of HPP cavities.
 Sect.~\ref{sec:LLs} provides an overview of the physics of LLs in graphene.
 In Sect.~\ref{sec:Polaritons}, we delve into the details of light-matter interactions and analyze the resulting polaritonic spectrum.
-Additional technical details regarding the electrostatic properties of hexagonal boron nitride are provided in Appendix \ref{app0}, while the density-density response function of Landau levels in graphene is reviewed in Appendix \ref{app1}.
+Additional technical details regarding the electrostatic properties of hexagonal boron nitride are provided in Appendix \ref{app0}, while the equivalence between the present quantization scheme and standard approaches is discussed in Appendix~\ref{app_alt}.
+The density–density response function of graphene Landau levels is reviewed in Appendix~\ref{app1}.